 The smallest hummingbird, and indeed the smallest bird in the world, is the Bee Hummingbird (pictured) at 5cm in length, so named because it is scarcely bigger than a bee.
 The largest hummingbird is the Giant Hummingbird at 21.5cm in length.
 The Vervain Hummingbird lays claim to the world’s smallest bird egg, just 1cm long and weighing a mere 0.3g.

-They are only found naturally in the Americas, from as far north as Alaska and as far south as Chile.
-Most species are found in South America, specifically Ecuador (135 species).
-It is now believed there is a population of hummingbirds on the Indonesian island of Bali after human introduction.
+They are only found naturally in the Americas, from as far north as Alaska and as far south as Chile, all the way from coastal, sea-level habitats up to astonishing elevations of 5000m in the Andes Mountains (thanks to some some handy hemoglobin evolutionary enhancements which help them survive in low oxygen environments).
+Most species are found in South America, with more than 60% of the world’s hummingbird species found in the countries of Ecuador (132 species) and Brazil (81 species) combined.
+It is now believed there is even a population of hummingbirds on the Indonesian island of Bali after human introduction.

 As you might guess from their Spanish and Portuguese nicknames of Beijaflor (“Flower-Kisser”) and Pica/Chupaflor (“Flower-Knibbler/Sucker”), they are predominantly nectarivorous, meaning they eat the sugar-rich nectar produced by flowering plants, but they do eat small soft bugs and spiders for protein.